 While you might have some photos on your phone and access to the original incident report, it might seem difficult to obtain any of the other things listed above.
 After all, you probably don’t know any expert witnesses, right?

-Fortunately, your attorney can help you gather up everything you need—and they can make sure each and every document, photo, and expert work together to tell the full story of your injuries and their consequences.
+Fortunately, a work injury attorney can help you gather up everything you need—and they can make sure each and every document, photo, and expert work together to tell the full story of your workplace accident injuries and their consequences.

 At SJ Injury Attorneys, our experienced Pasadena work injury lawyers have the expertise you need on your side when filing a lawsuit against a non-subscriber employer.
 If you have been hurt on the job and workers’ compensation isn’t available, you should reach out to us right away for a free consultation by filling out the contact form online or calling (713) 341-0220.